 Generally, student loans can be used to pay for all related expenses including flights, program fees, personal expenses, etc., though students should carefully weigh the trade-offs before considering additional loans for this or any program.

 Other financial aid such as scholarships or PACT money will generally pay a portion of the fees based on the tuition equivalent taking regular classes, but this depends on the type of scholarship.

 For more details, contact the Program Director or Student Financial Services at firstname.lastname@example.org.For the AU Business Exchange Program, the financial assistance and scholarship opportunities for the program can vary.
 Therefore, please contact Daniel Butler, the AU Business Exchange Director, for information regarding scholarships.

 The Harbert College of Business programs have been running for over 15 years, and the directors and partners have experience designing and delivering successful programs.
-It would be highly unlikely that a program was canceled.
+It would be normally be unlikely that a program is canceled.

 In addition, the fees include emergency evacuation in the event we need to remove the group from a location after the program begins.For the AU Business Exchange Program, while cancellation is highly unlikely, you may contact Daniel Butler, the AU Business Exchange Director, for more information.

 It is generally possible for parents or friends to visit during the program so long as they provide their own housing and transportation and the student does not miss required class activities.

 It might be possible for parents or friends to accompany the student on cultural tours if the director knows in advance, though there may be an additional fee.
 Check with the program director before planning a visit during a program to be sure it is possible.

 The 2020 Business Consulting Internship and Business Minor Study Abroad programs include a week of Summer Break in the middle of the program (June 20–28 and June 13– 21 respectively).
 Students are free to travel during this period, so we encourage them to plan family or friend visits during this period.